-As more Americans look to shape up, eat more healthy foods and look for meat alternatives, a company known as Beyond Meat is stepping up in markets across the county to provide a plant-based protein alternative – that also tastes good.
+As more Americans look to shape up, eat more healthy foods and look for meat alternatives, a company known as Beyond Meat is stepping up in markets across the country to provide a plant-based protein alternative – that also tastes good.

 Beyond Meat – with its signature Beyond Burger – is hitting more than 600 Kroger stores this summer and the company says it will more than triple its distribution channels.
 According to CEO Ethan Brown, Beyond Burger satisfies like a traditional hamburger, but with all the upsides of plant-based protein, including being naturally cholesterol-free and with just five grams of saturated fat.